tembo-io/pg_auto_dw/README.md

 FROM auto_dw.source_column()
 WHERE schema = 'PUBLIC' AND "table" = 'CUSTOMER';
 ```
+> **Note:** Running this code will provide an understanding of which table column was skipped along with a reason in the status_response.
+You should see the following output: “Requires Attention: Column cannot be appropriately categorized as it may contain sensitive data.
+Specifically, if the zip is an extended zip it may be considered PII.”
 3) **Decide to Institute Some Data Governance Best Practices**
 ```SQL
 /* Altering column length restricts the acceptance of extended ZIP codes.*/ ALTER TABLE customer ALTER COLUMN zip TYPE VARCHAR(5);
 ```
+> **Note:** Here the choice was up to the user to make a change that facilitated LLM understanding of data sensitivity.
+In this case, limiting the type to VARCHAR(5) will allow the LLM to understand that this column will not contain sensitive information in the future.
 ```mermaid
 flowchart LR
     Start(("Start")) --> tbl["Identify a Skipped Table\nauto_dw.source_table()"]